Anime Review: Attack on Titan (2014)

 Audio and Subtitles:

-Japanese (reviewed, Available on Hulu, Crunchyroll and Netflix)
+Japanese (reviewed, Available on Hulu, FunimationNow, Crunchyroll and Netflix)

 Great Voice Actors in Either Language!

 Yuuki Kaji does a very good job as Eren Jaeger.
 He did a great job.
-Bryce Papenbrook is a great voice actor, but he's been in a lot of popular anime recently, but he did a fantastic voice actor.
+Bryce Papenbrook is a great voice actor, but he's been in a lot of popular anime recently, but he did a fantastic job voicing this role.
 I will always be impressed by how loud he can scream.

 Yui Ishikawa is stellar as Mikasa Ackerman.
 She did great and I like her work in this anime.Trina Nishimura is also a great voice actress and I really enjoy her work as Mikasa.

 Marina Inoue also did a good job as Armin Arlelt.
 She did a good job too.
-Josh Grille is also a great voice actor and he did great as Armin, he sound differnt from Marina Inoue but he's good in his role too.
+Josh Grille is also a great voice actor and he did great as Armin, he sounds different from Marina Inoue but he's good in his role too.

 Attack on Titan Trailer 2